FAQs

 -

-Yes, I love working with teens.
-While I do not see children under the age of 14 myself, I am happy to offer referrals to other therapists that do.
+While I do not see children or teens, I am happy to offer referrals to other therapists that do.
+Over 18?
+I love working with young adults.

 -

-As per the restrictions on my LCSW license, I am only able to practice psychotherapy with legal residents of the states of California and New York.
-For coaching services, there are no restrictions.
+As per the restrictions on my LCSW license, I am only able to practice psychotherapy with legal residents of the states of California, New York, and Florida.
+For non-therapeutic services (e.g. parenting consultations) there are no restrictions.
 Wherever you are, we can work together.

 -